 Big data and artificial intelligence, sources of solutions for rare diseases

-Sometimes we wonder whether technological advances can really improve the quality of life.
-Here is a very concrete example of the advances that can be achieved through the processing of large amounts of data, called big data, and through artificial intelligence.
-Recently, the Fondation 101 Génomes was created in Belgium, with the objective of promoting scientific research on rare diseases, by providing researchers with a database containing information on the genome of patients suffering from rare diseases.
-The genome is the set of genetic characteristics encoded in DNA: the human genome contains billions of data.
-Using big data and algorithms, it will be possible to cross-reference patient data from around the world in an attempt to identify modifier genes that allow some patients to be protected against the major rare disease patients.
-Isolating these genes will then make it possible to develop treatments that replicate their effects for the most affected patients.
-The Fondation 101 Génomes launched a first pilot project on Marfan syndrome, a rare genetic disease.
-Thanks to big data and artificial intelligence, we can hope for future advances in the study and treatment of such diseases.
-Health is undoubtedly one of the areas where the development of new technologies will bring major progress.
+We sometimes wonder whether technological advances can really improve quality of life.
+Here’s a very concrete example of the advances that can be achieved through the processing of large quantities of data, known as Big Data, and through artificial intelligence.
+Recently, the 101 Genomes Foundation was created in Belgium, with the aim of promoting scientific research into rare diseases, by providing researchers with a database containing information on the genomes of patients suffering from rare diseases.
+The genome is the set of genetic characteristics encoded in DNA: the human genome contains billions of pieces of data.
+Thanks to big data and algorithms, it will be possible to cross-reference patient data from all over the world in an attempt to identify modifier genes that enable certain patients to be protected against the main rare disease conditions.
+Isolating these genes will make it possible to develop treatments that replicate their effects, for the most severely affected patients.
+The 101 Genomes Foundation has launched its first pilot project dedicated to Marfan syndrome, a rare genetic disorder.
+Thanks to Big Data and artificial intelligence, we can look forward to future advances in the study and treatment of such diseases.
+Healthcare is undoubtedly one of the areas where the development of new technologies will bring major advances.